Appeals for Council Tax Support and Housing Benefit decisions

 However you can challenge the amount of Council Tax you have to pay for any of the reasons below :

-- You think that under the local Council Tax Support scheme we should have given you a reduction on the council tax you pay but has not done this
+- You think that under the local Council Tax Support scheme we should have given you a reduction on the council tax you pay but have not done this

 - You think that the amount of reduction we have given you under our local scheme is incorrect

 - You think that a decision on your application for a Discretionary Discount Fund payment is wrong

 When we review your Council Tax Support claim